Garden Checklist for October 2012

 - Carefully harvest material for dried arrangements at this time.
 Choose cockscomb, bachelor's buttons (gomphrena), flowering artemisia, already mature okra pods, flowering oregano stalks and others to enhance fall and winter bouquets.

 - October through November is an excellent time to purchase bulbs while you still have a good selection in the garden center.
 They may be planted at any time with the exception of tulips and hyacinths.

 - Chill tulip and hyacinth bulbs in the refrigerator until mid or late December before planting.
 The lower part of the refrigerator is best.
 Do not leave bulbs in airtight plastic bags during refrigerated storage.

 - Plant bulbs in well prepared beds so the base of the bulb is at a depth that is three times the diameter of the bulb.
 In sandy soil, set slightly deeper and in clay soils less deeply.

 - Start collecting leaves for the compost pile.
 Be sure to have extra soil available so that each 6 inch layer of leaves may be covered with several inches of soil.
 Always wet the layer of leaves thoroughly before adding the soil.
-Add about one pound of a complete lawn or garden fertilizer to each layer of leaves to provide the necessary nitrogen for decomposition.
+Add about one pound of a complete lawn or garden fertilizer, cotton seed meal or rotted manure to each layer of leaves to provide the necessary nitrogen for decomposition.

 - In addition to bulbs, check your nursery or garden center for started plants of snapdragons, pinks, sweet williams, poppies, and calendulas.
 Planted now in south and east Texas, they will usually provide a riot of spring color; wait until late winter or early spring to plant in north Texas.